-Mississippi Valley State University (MVSU) has developed standards of Satisfactory Academic Progress (SAP) in accordance with federal regulations as it relates to eligibility to receive Title IV funds, which include grants, loans, and work-study.
-The University's SAP Policy is cumulative measuring quantity (number of credits completed), quality (grade point average), and maximum time frame for completion.
-A student's progress is measured each academic year at the end of the spring semester, including semesters or terms the student did not receive financial aid.
+Mississippi Valley State University (MVSU), as required by federal regulations, has developed standards of Satisfactory Academic Progress (SAP) for Financial Aid as it relates to eligibility to receive federal student aid funds, including grants, loans, and work-study, state aid, and university scholarships.
+A student's progress is measured each academic year at the end of the Spring semester.